w3c/pm-wg/admin/2026-06-epub-CR/transition-request.md

 - https://github.com/w3c/epub-specs/issues?q=is%3Aissue%20label%3ASpec-ReadingSystems
 - https://github.com/w3c/epub-specs/issues?q=is%3Aissue%20label%3ASpec-Accessibility

-Several technical issues remain unresolved, primarily concerning multiple renditions and media overlays.
+Several technical issues remain unresolved, primarily concerning alternative presentations with media overlays.
 These are beyond the current charter and will be the topic of a new charter, which is currently under discussion.

 # Formal Objections